ncatlab/nlab-content/pages/1504.md

 See also at _[[L-infinity algebras in physics]]_.

-The [[A-infinity algebra]] structure of bosnonic open string field theory in
+The [[A-infinity algebra]] structure of bosonic open string field theory in

 * [[Matthias Gaberdiel]], [[Barton Zwiebach]], _Tensor Constructions of Open String Theories I: Foundations_ ([arXiv:hep-th/9705038](http://arxiv.org/abs/hep-th/9705038))